gpelleri/AssetPricing/README.md

 I've made some work on a basic autocall pricing, but I do not have any test/reference data yet ...

 Volatility Models
 I've made some progress on implementing a local volatility model but not on Heston.
-I've just finished a first version of plotting my own implied_volatility surface.
+For very liquid stocks, I am now able to sucessfully draw my smooth Implied Volatility Surface.
-I still need to make progress on it, otherwise I'm afraid I'll have to use yfinance implied volatility directly to get it.
+The second step is now to use Dupire's formula in combinaison with the surface to get the local Vol surface